Venezuela seeks to restore power amid looting; China offers help

 A technical problem with transmission lines linking the Guri hydroelectric plant in southeastern Venezuela to the national power grid likely caused the blackout, experts said.

-With no electricity, hospitals struggled to keep equipment running, food rotted in the tropical heat and exports from the country's main oil terminal were shut down.
+With no electricity, hospitals struggled to keep equipment running and food rotted in the tropical heat.
 On Monday, Venezuelans unable to obtain potable water for home use formed lines to fill containers from a sewage pipe.

-The United States is preparing to withdraw its remaining diplomats in Venezuela, an effort that will not involve the U.S. military.
+The United States is preparing to withdraw its remaining diplomats in Venezuela, an effort that will not involve the U.S. military, after Maduro on Tuesday ordered them to leave within 72 hours.

 Venezuela authorities on Tuesday night released reporter Luis Carlos Diaz, who had been seized by intelligence agents the day before amid state-media accusations he had been involved in the blackout.